Reduce food waste

 - Find recipes that use the existing food you have

 - Contribute your own recipes for others to love

 - Show you how to store ingredients to keep them fresh for longer

 - Organise your shopping list for less leftovers

-- Have it posted to you or a friend for $25
+- Cost per book for posting to you or a friend - $25

 Love Food Hate Waste program